granacoin/granacoin/doc/whitepaper-en.md

-# Whitepaper 1.0.0.1 Español Token Graco (Granacoin)
+# Whitepaper 1.0.0.1 English Token Graco (Granacoin)

 ## Binance Smart Chain (BSC)

-Nuestro contrato inteligente es BEP-20.
-Para obtener detalles técnicos sobre el estándar BEP-20: https://academy.binance.com/en/glossary/bep-20
+Our smart contract is BEP-20.
+For technical details on the BEP-20 standard: https://academy.binance.com/en/glossary/bep-20

-Granacoin (GRACO) token desarrollado en Solidity.
-Asegúrese de consultar su tutorial: https://solidity.readthedocs.io/en/v0.6.9/introduction-to-smart-contracts.html
+Granacoin (GRACO) token developed in Solidity.
+Be sure to check out his tutorial: https://solidity.readthedocs.io/en/v0.6.9/introduction-to-smart-contracts.html

-Implementaciones de estándares ERC20
+ERC20 standard implementations

 Source code:

 ## OpenZeppelin - Implementación segura

-Nuestros Smart Contracts se basan en seguros y confiables [OpenZeppelin ERC-20 Smart Contract](https://docs.openzeppelin.com/contracts/4.x/erc20)
+Our Smart Contracts are based on safe and reliable [OpenZeppelin ERC-20 Smart Contract](https://docs.openzeppelin.com/contracts/4.x/erc20)

-OpenZeppelin el código está en el corazón de nuestros tokens y seguimos sus prácticas de seguridad e implementación con mucho cuidado.
+OpenZeppelin code is at the heart of our tokens and we follow their security and implementation practices very carefully.

 # Token Granacoin (GRACO)

-Este token es una implementación estándar de ERC-20 y se implementó en la red principal de Binance Smart Chain con un suministro máximo fijo de 15,000,000 SCOL.
+This token is a standard implementation of ERC-20 and was deployed on the Binance Smart Chain mainnet with a fixed maximum supply of 15,000,000 SCOL.

 Mainnet Deployed Granacoin (GRACO) Token can be found here:

-Parámetros de compilación: Solidity 0.8.10+commit.fc410830.
+Build parameters: Solidity 0.8.10+commit.fc410830.
 Optimización 200

-## Proyecto Granacoin
+## Project Granacoin
-Nuestro proyecto nació el 25 de enero de 2020  y se almaceno en la red BSC maint con el contrato __ , nombre nativa Granacoin (GRACO).
-Evolucionó con el whitepaper 1.0.0.1 donde se inicia el fondos de inversión y comercializacion de productos gracias a nuestra empresa aliada Universo de los Cosmeticos SAS.
+Our project was born on January 25, 2020 and was stored in the BSC maint network with the contract __, native name Granacoin (GRACO).
+It evolved with the whitepaper 1.0.0.1 where the investment funds and product marketing began thanks to our allied company Universo de los Cosmeticos SAS.

 * Link Whitepaper 1.0.0.1 Granacoin (GRACO).

-## Criptomoneda Granacoin (GRACO) Blockchain 2020 - 2022
+## Token Granacoin (GRACO) Blockchain 2020 - 2022
-El Proyecto de Comercio GRACO en su etapa de creación fue presentado a la comunidad como el activo digital colombiano para alcanzar un apalancamiento en base de prueba de comercio, logrando posicionamiento y reconocimiento en Colombia. las pruebas se iniciaron sobre la red de Ether en el contrato 25 de enero 2020, smart contract: https://etherscan.io/address/0x2b16d25b75aec74519c0a7487d3c509e74299a8f
+The GRACO Trade Project in its creation stage was presented to the community as the Colombian digital asset to achieve leverage based on a trade test, achieving positioning and recognition in Colombia.
+The tests started on the Ether network in the contract January 25, 2020, smart contract: https://etherscan.io/address/0x2b16d25b75aec74519c0a7487d3c509e74299a8f

 * Link Código Scolcoin blockchain https://github.com/

-## Característica GRACO
+## Characteristic GRACO
-* Nombre  Gracocoin
+* name Gracocoin
-* Abreviatura GRACO
+* abbreviation GRACO
-* Red: Binance Smart Chain (BSC)
+* Network: Binance Smart Chain (BSC)
 * Network: Maint BSC
 * Smart Contrac: S
-* Total coin supply: 15.000.000 coins
+* Total coin supply: 15,000,000 coins

 // contracts/BEP20.sol
 Source Code: https://github.com/scolcoin/Token-Scolcoin-SCOL